bradyjoslin/assembllm/README.md

 - **LLM Chat Completions**: Supports building prompts piped from stdin and/or provided as an input argument.
 - **Multi-AI Support**: Comes with built-in support for [OpenAI](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), [Perplexity](https://docs.perplexity.ai/), and [Cloudflare AI](https://developers.cloudflare.com/workers-ai/models/#text-generation).
+- **LLM Agent Chaining**: pass the output of one LLM as input to another, in a sequence or "pipeline", to perform complex tasks.
 - **Plug-in Architecture**: Easily extend support for other LLMs.
 Plug-ins can be added via configuration without the need to recompile `assembllm`.
 - **Cross-language support**: Create custom plugins in a variety of languages, including JavaScript, Rust, Go, C#, F#, AssemblyScript, Haskell, Zig, and C.